 Sara Della Motta - Miss Sara discovered her love of dance at the age of 3, when she attended her first tap class.
 Before long, she had added acrobatics, jazz, ballet, pointe and lyrical to her weekly class schedule.
 Miss Sara studied ballet and modern at York University and is a member of the BATD in the stage (tap and jazz) and acrobatic divisions.

 Miss Sara instructed at the high school level at Monsignor Paul Dwyer Catholic High School in the Performing Arts program and has been teaching at JAM since 1999.
-Former students have gone on to Lècole National de Cirque, the National Ballet of Canada, and Quinte Ballet School of Canada to name a few.
+Former students have gone on to Lècole National de Cirque, Cirque de Soleil, the National Ballet of Canada, and Quinte Ballet School of Canada to name a few.

 Miss Sara is looking forward to the upcoming dance season!

-Sarah Lack - Miss Sarah is an accomplished teacher and performer in all areas of dance!
+Sarah Welling - Miss Sarah is an accomplished teacher and performer in all areas of dance!
 A former member of the JAM competitive team, she has won many overall awards and trophies, and now, as a choreographer, the awards keep coming!
 She has won several choreography awards for her work, and her students are continuously successful at competitions.

 Miss Sarah is a member of the BATD stage (tap and jazz) division.
 She traveled to Reisa, Germany as a member of the Canadian National Tap Team in 1999 and 2002, bringing home the silver medal and bronze medal respectively.
 She is excited for the year ahead!